danieltjw/aifutures/README.md

 Excessive inequality will increase in the risk of instability.

 The fear of scarcity breeds conflicts.

+There are studies showing that how kind we are to each other is dependent on how much free time we have to spare.
+Lower inequality can make us kinder.

 It is difficult for wealthier countries to give up their high quality of life for less inequality.